silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 All characters in the index exempar must be uppercase versions of characters that appeared in the main or auxiliary exemplars, but not every character in the main exemplar necessarily belongs in the index exemplar.
 For example, Spanish dictionaries typically do not separate "a" from "á", so while "á appears in the main exemplar, "Á" does not appear in the index exemplar.

-The easiest way to find which characters would be featured in an index exemplar is to track down a dictionary in the locale and look at the table of contents.
-Do they have a separate section for "c" and "ch"?

 If "v" is technically a loan character that only appears twice, but those two instances happen to be the first letter of the word (e.g. "vino" (wine) appears in a lot of languages in areas with a history of Spanish colonialism that otherwise don't use "v"), then that "v" from the auxiliary exemplar needs to be listed in the index exemplar as "V".

 Multigraphs that are common enough to be used as distinct characters for sorting purposes would usually be featured in the index exemplar as well, depending on how prevelent they are.
 Spanish used to sort words starting with "LL" separately from words starting with "L", so "{LL}" would be listed in the index exemplar to reflect this.
+Many languages separate "c" from "ch", or "g" from "gb".

+The easiest way to find which characters would be featured in an index exemplar is to track down a large dictionary in the locale and look at the table of contents.
+Just make sure that whoever published the dictionary wasn't accidentally using the default sorting methods used by a nearby majority language, such as English or Spanish.

 ***Numbers***

-The "numbers exempar" is fairly self-explanatory; it contains the characters used for mathematics.
+The "numbers exemplar" is fairly self-explanatory; it contains the characters used for mathematics.
 This includes digits and basic mathematical symbols, but does NOT include units or currency symbols, which are located elsewhere in an LDML file.
 There may be some overlap with the "punctuation exemplar".

 ***Punctuation***

 As the name implies, the "punctuation exemplar" contains the characters used for punctuation in the locale.
-This is the exemplar that is most likely to need careful escaping (see below).
+This is the exemplar that is most likely to need careful escaping (see "escaping" in "Formatting Text in an Exemplar" below).

 While this may overlap with the numbers exemplar, it CANNOT overlap with any of the other exemplars.
 This is again important for languages that use word-forming apostrophes to represent the glottal stop sound.
 Thankfully, most languages that do use an apostrophe in this way will distinguish its punctuation apostrophes with a different shape or format entirely, but unfortunatly not all of them do so.